|Primary || K1

 Castles are usually uncomfortable, drafty, and chill; suffered for their protective benefits.
 Palaces can be more comfortable, built for rulers who are far from any likely fighting.

-Commoners usually build simple houses out of timber, roofed with thatch.
+Commoners usually build simple houses out of timber or wattle and daub, roofed with thatch.
 Most farmhouses have but one room, which is often shared with livestock.
 Tradesmen often have a workshop and storefront separate from their living quarters.

 Nomads and tribesmen usually live in tents that can be quickly put up or taken down, and transported by horse.
 They range in design from tipi to yurt.